benhoyt/goawk/docs/cover.md

 $ go tool cover -html=cover.out -o cover.html
 ```

 If you want to see coverage-annotated source code, use the `-d` option in addition to `-covermode`.
-This might be useful for debugging, or to see how GoAWK's coverage support works under the hood:
+This might be useful for debugging, or to see how GoAWK's coverage feature works under the hood:

 ```
 $ goawk -f prog.awk -covermode set -d